 What is the Best Soil Type for Septic Systems?

 While the ideal type for septic systems is a blend of gravel and clay, other characteristics will get the job done just as easily.
 These include soils with sand, as well as loamy soils.
+Loamy soils are a combination of sand, silt, and clay, which offers a unique blend of permeability and absorption rates that lends itself well to septic tank installation.
 Either way, make sure you take precautions to make sure your soil will support a new septic system should you choose to explore this option.